omelinb/geolocation/README.md

 Description
 -----------

-Test API application for viewing people at a specific distance(30km) and for getting person's profile.
+Test application with api for getting people at a specific distance(30km) and for getting person's profile.

 System Dependencies